Climbing towards the county line, and the entire eastern county line

 Here is the Stanislaus county line.
 The road is still 55 MPH.

-The dirt road visible at the left runs along the entire eastern county line, its private, so don't think of doing it yourself.
+The dirt road visible at the left runs along the entire eastern county line, it is private, so don't think of doing it yourself.
 It takes five hours per the resident California State University Officer at the observatory to drive the whole thing.
 It ends as Fifield Road at the crest of Pacheco Pass.
 You won't see 130 signs beyond this point.
 The road drops in elevation after crossing the county line.

 This summit is more wooded than the picture shows.